Skip to main content

 Keep It Clear

 Aim for clear, unambiguous criteria.
-Remember: your prompt is the ONLY guidance the system receives for this step.
+Remember: your prompt replaces Cyberdesk’s default cache-detection context for this step.

 When to Use Custom Prompts